 Questions on athletics can go to Gordon's Athletic Director, Kristen Fraza, at firstname.lastname@example.org

 Registering for the first session of the spring trimester closed Sunday, March 14th.
 After the deadline, the roster will be frozen, and additions and drop-ins will not be permitted.
 Email Kristen Fraza at email@example.com with any questions.

 Families of athletes should also sign up for the athletics mailing list at www.gordonschool.org/mailinglists

-There will be a Middle School fall production that will be rehearsed and performed using the same safety protocols in place during the school day.
+This winter, there will be a fourth grade production that will be rehearsed and performed using the same safety protocols in place during the school day.
 Singing will be safely pre-recorded.
 Students will be separated by house, masked, socially distanced, using the outdoors and appropriate indoors spaces.
-All Middle School students are welcome to participate, and all who choose to participate will be cast.

 Auditions for the spring musical will be scheduled via Zoom during the week of March 29th.
 Rehearsals will run until June 4th.
 The weekly schedule will have different grades called on different days of the week, from dismissal to 5pm: